-Key findings for 2018:
+Key findings for 2019:

-- In 2018, none of the automatic or non-automatic monitoring stations in the UK exceeded the 5 μg m-3 annual mean Limit Value or the Upper Assessment Threshold of 3.5 μg m-3 for benzene set out in the EC Air Quality Directive. - The results confirm no exceedances of EU or UK limit values and objectives at any of the Urban, Traffic and Background monitoring stations during 2018. - Measurements made at the Chilbolton observatory indicate that, of the 29 species measured, ethene, meta + para-xylene, propene, propane and toluene are the largest contributors to regional O3 increment during daylight hours in summer.
+- In 2019, none of the automatic or non-automatic monitoring stations in the UK exceeded the 5 μg m-3 annual mean Limit Value or the Upper Assessment Threshold of 3.5 μg m-3 for benzene set out in the EC Air Quality Directive. - The results confirm no exceedances of EU or UK limit values and objectives at any of the Urban, Traffic and Background monitoring stations during 2019. - Measurements made at the Chilbolton observatory indicate that, of the 29 species measured, ethene, Meta + Para-Xylene, nbutane, propane and toluene are the largest contributors to regional O3 increment during daylight hours in summer.